-No fill will be brought in for staging area or road construction; therefore, no wetlands would be filled.
+No fill will be brought in for road construction; therefore, no wetlands would be filled.
 There would be no permanent loss or degradation of wetland function.
-Temporary adverse impacts (in the form of rutting, soil compaction, and vegetation destruction) could result from the access to five staging areas and the movement of survey crew and vehicles through the BCNP to conduct the survey.
+Temporary adverse impacts (in the form of rutting, soil compaction, and vegetation destruction) could result from the movement of survey crew and vehicles through the Preserve to conduct the survey.